 To write good scenes in a novel, start by imagining it in your mind like a movie.
 Consider the setting, the characters' emotions and actions, and the dialogue.
 Also, make sure the scene has a purpose and moves the story forward in some way.

-You need to make the action vivid and exciting.
-Use detailed descriptions of movements and sounds to draw readers in.
+You need to make the action clear and exciting.
+Use vivid language and describe the movements precisely.

 Writing good dinner scenes in a novel involves creating a sense of tension or harmony among the characters.
 Maybe there's a secret being revealed or a conflict brewing.
 And don't forget to describe the table setting and the way the characters are dressed to add more depth.